Coleridge-Initiative/big-data-and-social-science/docs/13-ChapterWorkbooks.md

 ### Errors and Inference

 The *Errors and Inference* workbook walks through how one might think critically about issues that might arise in their analysis.
-In this notebook, you will evaluate machine learning models and learn about ways to improve the data to use as much information as possible to make conclusions.
+In this notebook, you will evaluate the machine learning models from previous notebooks and learn about ways to improve the data to use as much information as possible to make conclusions.
 Specifically, you will learn how to:

 - Perform sensitivity analysis with machine learning models,